ArashAzma/Multi-Thread-Shopping/README.md

  - Calculates total value for stores shopping lists
  - Calculates total price for stores shopping lists
  - Finds Best Shopping list based on stores total value and price
- - Gives a discount to user if Its not the users first purchase
+ - Gives a discount to user if Its not the users first purchase of that store

 #### 4. Final Thread
- - Finalizes the order
+ - Finalizes the order based on users's price threshold
+ - Selects the store with most value from those that user can buy from (total price less than user's price threshold)
  - Shows the total price
  - Updates the item files using the Threads using **Shared Memory**